 - You must complete all internship site hours within the semester at the same site under one site supervisor (though you may rotate through various departments for a broad based experience).

-Complete and turn in all signed paperwork to CP&D in Bay Hall 148 in order to register for credit by the deadline.
+Complete and turn in all signed paperwork to Career Planning & Development in Bay Hall 148 in order to register for credit by the deadline.

 For summer internships, submit paperwork and register before leaving campus.

-Students are responsible for finding their own internships though faculty and Career Planning and Development's support and guidance.
-Finding an Internship Site provides some ideas to get started.
+Students are responsible for finding their own internships though faculty and Career Planning and Development provide support and guidance.
+Finding an Internship Site has some ideas to get started.

 - You may do internships locally, nationally, or even internationally.